 Since you started using video marketing, you have seen a lot of interest from potential customers.
-Lots of them are watching your whiteboard animation videos, considering your product or service… but few of them are buying.
+Lots of them are watching your whiteboard and cartoon animation videos, considering your product or service… but few of them are buying.

 Why?
 What are you doing wrong?
 And more importantly, is there a way to fix the situation, and convert more viewers into paying customers?